-This plan was developed collaboratively by the Mayors and General Managers of Ballina Shire Council, Byron Shire Council, Kyogle Council, Lismore City Council, Richmond Valley Council and Tweed Shire Council, in consultation with our partner organisations - NSW Office of Local Government, NSW Department of Premier and Cabinet, Regional Development Australia - Northern Rivers and Rous County Council.
+This plan was originally developed in 2018-2019 collaboratively by the Mayors and General Managers of Ballina Shire Council, Byron Shire Council, Kyogle Council, Lismore City Council, Richmond Valley Council and Tweed Shire Council, in consultation with our partner organisations - NSW Office of Local Government, NSW Department of Premier and Cabinet, Regional Development Australia -Northern Rivers and Rous County Council.
+Following the 2021 election, the plan was reviewed and updated to reflect the disastrous impacts of the 2022 floods, with the selected priorities still being relevant to our region.